-Currently as many as 306 diseases are included in the program, of which 18 diseases have no registered patients (the number of included diseases was increased to 330 in 2017).
-A total of 986,071 patients are registered as of March 2017 (source: the Administrative report on public health).
-The top 10 diseases with the most number of patients are shown below.
+Currently as many as 306 diseases are included in the program, of which 18 diseases have no registered patients (the number of included diseases was increased to 333 in 2020).
+A total of 1,033,861 patients are registered as of March 2020 (source: the Administrative Report on Public Health).
 The program is arguably the largest patient database covering very rare diseases (eight diseases have only one patient registered each!).